-1. Show database maintained by mysql on jonah

-a) use ADDRESS_BOOK; b) select from ABTABLE;

-- 2. Run demo program make some changes to address book - 3.
+- 1. Show database maintained by mysql on joshua - a) Log in to mySQL - b) use ADDRESS_BOOK; - c) select from ABTABLE; - 2.
+Run demo program make some changes to address book - 3.
 Show database maintained again note how changes are reflected - C. Handout: Example JDBC Program.
 We've basically replaced the AddressBook and Person classes (kept in memory) with the use of a relational database on disk.